 Computer Science is a subject distinct from ICT (Information and Computer Technology).
 The latter has been taught for many years, improving the skills needed to use applications commonly found in the workplace, such as word processors and spreadsheets.
-However, as increasing numbers of pupils enter secondary schools with that knowledge learned in primary school, intermediate school or from exposure at home, educational thinking has changed.
 Computer Science courses deal with the workings of computers, their programming and their application in the work place.

-Candidates are not required to have studied Computer Science or ICT previously; however some experience of computing would be an advantage.
+Students are not required to have studied Computer Science or ICT previously; however some experience of computing would be an advantage.